 However, the long throw is very effective if you have someone who can really chuck the ball a long ways.
 Long throw ins then can become like corner kicks and are especially useful if you’re losing and your team is desperate for a goal.
-In this video, Oguchi Onyewu helps his team score after his long throw in is flicked on and the person at the far post heads the ball in.
+In this video below, Oguchi Onyewu helps his team score after his long throw in is flicked on and the person at the far post heads the ball in.
 And Onyewu can chuck the ball along ways with ease….

 But sometimes opposing teams will place a man right in front of the person trying to do a flip throw or long throw in.
 Watch out, you don’t want this to happen to you.
 See video below of a player trying to block flip throw in who ends up taking the ball right to the face.
 Taking one for the team to say the least.
 That’s got to hurt.

 Learn more about throw ins here: